 So you’re probably thinking, what’s the big deal anyway?
 If AAVE is a certified language, anyone can speak it right?
 Well, not really.

-Furthermore, unlike French or German, AAVE is often associated with negative traits, and it’s speakers are often characterized as unintelligent or lazy.
+Furthermore, unlike French or German, AAVE is doused in negative connotations, and it’s speakers are often characterized as unintelligent or lazy.
 Many people, particularly white and upper-class people, believe that AAVE speakers merely do not understand ‘proper English’, and are unaware or unrecognizing of it as a genuine language.
 These beliefs contribute to the racial discrimination experienced by African-Americans.
 This is evident as research has shown that racial profiling (a practice by which we identify someone’s race by auditory cues) often serves to disadvantage ‘black sounding’ people.
 One study even demonstrated that those who ‘sounded black’ were far less likely to receive approval for home insurance.
 At a deeper level, it is also argued that negative attitudes towards AAVE have even impacted the American criminal justice system.
 The high-profile case surrounding the shooting of 17-year-old Trayvon Martin in Florida is an example of just how dangerous prejudice towards black talk can be.
 During the trial, the testimony of a key witness (who claimed that Martin had been murdered by the defendant) was torn to shreds, as her use of strong ‘black slang’ and AAVE hindered her from being a credible witness.

 So when artists such as Iggy Azalea attempt to feign blackness for profit, you can see why it’s so problematic and offensive.
 When asked by Elle Canada whether she would discuss social and political issues facing the black communities from which she draws her artistic inspiration, Azalea claimed: